logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 If you are running parallel experiments using ``tflauncher`` or TensorFlowOnSpark using ``TFCluster``, the ``hdfs`` module can only be used in the wrapper function.
 Any use of them outside the wrapper functions will break the notebook, and you will need to restart Jupyter.

-In the case of ``Horovod`` the hdfs module can be used anywhere in the notebook when your Horovod code is, but should not be used in the launcher notebook.
+In the case of ``Horovod`` the ``hdfs`` module can be used anywhere in the notebook when your Horovod code is, but should not be used in the launcher notebook.

 tflauncher
 ----------
-The ``tflauncher`` module is used for running Parallel TensorFlow experiments.
+The ``tflauncher`` module is used for running one or more Parallel TensorFlow experiments.
 Which corresponds to selecting the TensorFlow mode in Jupyter.
-It can either be run with or without the ``args_dict argument`` that define hyperparameter values.
+It can either be run with or without the ``args_dict`` argument that define hyperparameter values.
 ::

     def single_experiments_wrapper():